 I don’t keep it a secret, Mexican food is my favorite cuisine.
 It’s so simple, cheap, balanced and delicious.
-As far as breakfast is concerned, I usually turn to oatmeal or pancakes and hence rarely get my Mexican fix in the morning.
-This is a filling breakfast but it is well-balanced and will keep you energized for hours.
-I don’t think peanut butter fits in here, but it’s so good that it wasn’t missed.
-Would you incorporate peanut butter into this or would you skip it too?
+For weekend breakfast or brunch, it’s either pancakes or eggs.
+This is a filling breakfast that’s well-balanced and will keep you energized for hours.
+I don’t think peanut butter fits in this dish, but a spoonful of peanut butter makes a great appetizer while you’re cooking this.

 salt and pepper, to taste